You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 If you enjoy outdoor home improvement, Coyote has everything you want to perfect your outdoor kitchen project.

-Coyote boasts a full line of gas, charcoal, and pellet grills… that satisfy even the most discerning outdoor chef.
+Coyote boasts a full line of natural gas, liquid propane, charcoal, and pellet grills… that satisfy even the most discerning outdoor chef.

 In fact, an RTA/Coyote Outdoor Kitchen won the Business Elite Award from US Business News for Outdoor Kitchen Design in 2019.